Yasuda, Micheluzzi win Master of the Amateurs

 “It is very pleasing to win such a tournament like this and scoring a course record 65 yesterday certainly gave me the advantage to claim this victory.”

-Japan’s Yuka Yasuda and Australian David Micheluzzi win Master of the Amateurs (Credit: Anthony Powter)
+Japan’s Yuka Yasuda and Australian David Micheluzzi won the 2018 Master of the Amateurs (Credit: Anthony Powter)

 This was the first time 24 elite female golfers had joined the 78 National and International elite male amateur golfers, in a separate Championship, under the same title of the Australian Master of the Amateurs.
 The East Course at Royal Melbourne provided the perfect test for the field which during the tournament saw four course records being set.